id/emqx-docs/en_US/configuration/listener.md

 A secure WebSocket listener is a WebSocket listener that uses the Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocol to encrypt the data exchanged between a WebSocket client and the broker.
 In EMQX, the secure WebSocket listener is an important security measure to protect sensitive data exchanged between WebSocket clients and EMQX>

-To configure the secure WebSocket listener in EMQX, you can add the `listeners.wss` configuration items in the `emqx.conf` file within the `etc` folder of the EMQX installation directory.
+To configure the secure WebSocket listener in EMQX, you can add the `listeners.wss` configuration items in the `base.hocon` file within the `etc` folder of the EMQX installation directory.

 For example, to enable the Secure WebSocket listener on port `8084`, with a maximum 1,024,000 of concurrent connections allowed by the listener: